Agentic Harness for Real-World Compilers: Benchmarking Experiment - Setup

-\smalltitle{Result analyses} We assess whether the agent can produce patches that successfully resolve bugs.
-As mentioned earlier, a patch is considered an \emph{accepted patch} if it passes all applied online and offline tests, and therefore each resolved issue is associated with one accepted patch.
-The results are presented as the rate of successfully resolved issues (``\% Resolved = \# Accepted Patches / \# Issues'') according to the pass@1 metric.
-We then analyze three aspects:
+\smalltitle{Research questions} We assess whether the agent can produce patches that successfully resolve bugs.
+As mentioned earlier, a patch is considered a \emph{passed patch} if it passes all applied online and offline tests, and therefore each resolved issue is associated with one passed patch.
+The results are presented as the rate of producing passed patches (``\%Passed = \#PassedPatches / \#Issues'') according to the pass@1 metric.
+We then analyze results toward three research questions: